 As a result, the referral to the president is not valid.

-Chapter 85.
-G4 / 08 - Language of the procedure upon entry into the PCT phase
+G4 / 08 - Language of the procedure when entering the PCT phase

 In this case, the question was whether it was possible to freely choose the language of the proceedings (possibly by filing a translation) if the PCT application had already been published in a language of the Office. .